-- Stir in brown sugar, soy sauce, and red pepper flakes.
+- Add the soy sauce: Next, stir in brown sugar, soy sauce, and red pepper flakes.

-- Lastly, add some chopped green onions to it.
+- Garnish: Lastly, add some chopped green onions to it.

-- Serve warm over a bowl of white rice, and garnish with sesame seeds and sliced green onion.
+- Serve: Enjoy it warm over a bowl of white rice, and garnish with sesame seeds and sliced green onion.

-This is one of the dishes that can easily be converted to a low carb meal.
+This is one of the dishes that can easily be converted into a low-carb meal.
 To do so, follow the steps below:

 - Instead of white rice, serve the dish over a bed of hot cauliflower rice, or mashed cauliflower.